middlewares/negotiation/README.md

 #### `__construct(array $languages)`

-Set the available languages to negotiate.
+Set the available languages to negotiate sorted by priority.
+The first value will be used as default if no other languages is choosen in the negotiation.

 ```php
 $request = (new ServerRequest())